joaofbantunes/ExploringDistributedTracingWithAspNet/readme.md

 ### Getting things running

-Before running the .NET applications, we need to have our dependencies up, which in this case are RabbitMQ, PostgreSQL, Zipkin and Jaeger.
+Before running the .NET applications, we need to have our dependencies up, which in this case are RabbitMQ, PostgreSQL, Seq, Zipkin and Jaeger.
 To get them all running, there's a Docker Compose file in the repository root, so we just need to execute:

 ```
 docker compose -f docker-compose.dependencies.yml up